Basic Rules – 11 v 11 including catcher

 - Games CAN end in a tie during the regular season

-- The losing team will ALWAYS bat first at the beginning of the LAST INNING (unlimited runs) – this limits blowouts by the winning team
+- The losing team will ALWAYS kick first at the beginning of the LAST INNING (unlimited runs) – this limits blowouts by the winning team

 League wide policies:

-- Teams without the minimum players will forfeit after 10 minutes from their designated start time
+- Teams without the minimum number of players will forfeit after 10 minutes from their designated start time

 - Playoffs ONLY – At the beginning of each game, both teams MUST submit a written batting order to the ref